Crotalus viridis: Taxonomy

 The taxonomic history of this species is convoluted.
-Previously, seven other C. viridis subspecies were also recognized, including C. v. abyssus, C. v. caliginis, C. v. cerberus, C. v. concolor, C. v. helleri, C. v. lutosus and C. v. oreganus.
-However, in 2001 Ashton and de Queiroz described their analysis of the variation of mitochondrial DNA across the range of this species.
+Previously, seven other C. viridis subspecies were also recognized, including C. v. abyssus, C. v. caliginis, C. v. cerberus, C. v. concolor, C. v. helleri, C. v. lutosus, and C. v. oreganus In 2001, though, Ashton and de Queiroz described their analysis of the variation of mitochondrial DNA across the range of this species.
 Their results agreed broadly with those obtained by Pook et al. (2000).
-Two main clades were identified, east and west of the Rocky Mountains, which they argued were actually two different species: on the one hand C. viridis, including the conventional subspecies C. v. viridis and C. v. nuntius, and on the other C. oreganus, including all the other traditional subspecies of C. viridis.
+Two main clades were identified, east and west of the Rocky Mountains, which they argued were actually two different species: C. viridis, including the conventional subspecies C. v. viridis and C. v. nuntius, and C. oreganus, including all the other traditional subspecies of C. viridis.
 The authors retained the names of the traditional subspecies, but emphasized the need for more work to be done on the systematics of C. oreganus.